openstack/openstack-manuals/doc/cli-reference/source/glance-property-keys.rst

-The following keys, together with the components to which they are specific, can be used with the property option for both the :command:`glance image-update` and :command:`glance image-create` commands.
+The following keys, together with the components to which they are specific, can be used with the property option for both the :command:`openstack image set` and :command:`openstack image create` commands.
 For example:

 .. code-block:: console

-   $ glance image-update IMG-UUID --property architecture=x86_64
+   $ openstack image set IMG-UUID --property architecture=x86_64

 .. note::